What to Expect During an Audit

 If you are selected for an audit, do not feel singled out.
 Being selected for an audit does not necessarily mean that we think you are reporting taxes incorrectly.
 The Department has the right to examine any taxpayer’s records, including electronic records, to determine if all taxes were properly paid, or in some cases, if a refund is owed.

 An audit normally covers the most recent three year period.
-However, if tax returns have not been filed, the statute of limitations may be longer, and the audit period could be more than three years.
+However, if tax returns have not been filed or if there is an omission of 25% of the proper amount due then, the statute of limitations may be longer, and the audit period could be more than three years.

 Our auditors are highly qualified and well trained.
 They are all college graduates with a major in accounting.
 Many of them are CPAs.
 Auditors will treat you and your employees with professional courtesy and respect.

 Auditors will need a place to work to complete the audit in an efficient and timely manner.
 This will cause the least amount of disruption to your business.
-Generally, a desk/table close to a power supply is sufficient.
 If you do not have room at your place of business to accommodate the auditors, an alternate audit location can be discussed.